 a.
 The project should solve a specific need for a company.

 c.
-Computer Science Projects may be purely software oriented; software projects requiring 2 or more disciplines to successfully execute are encouraged.
+Computer Science projects may be purely software-oriented; software projects requiring two or more disciplines to successfully execute are encouraged.

 Projects should not be classified or highly proprietary.
 If required, students/faculty will sign a

 nondisclosure agreement.
 Students should be able to publicly present their work with the mutual

 agreement of the company.